grifu/wiimoteCHOP/README.md

 ## Introduction
 ### What is
 * Plugin for Touchdesigner to integrate the Wiimote
-* This version supports only one Wiimote
-* The code was developed for Windows, but it can be adapted to OSX
 * Developed by Luis Grifu
 * Based on Hugo Laliberté code from a Touchdesigner workshop
 * https://github.com/lachose1/wiimoteCHOP-cleanbase